nickg-24/cc750/README.md

 ## Receiver Orchestrator

 ### Overview
 The `receiver_orchestrator.py` script continuously monitors DockerHub for images that contain encoded messages.
-It polls the DockerHub API at specified intervals to detect new images, pulls them, and decodes the embedded message until an "*ET*" (end transmission) flag is received.
+It polls the DockerHub API at specified intervals to detect new images, pulls them, and decodes the embedded message until an `*ET*` (end transmission) flag is received.

 ### Prerequisites:
 - Docker configured to run on your system